open-mmlab/mmcv/CONTRIBUTING.md

 All kinds of contributions are welcome, including but not limited to the following.

-- Fixes (typo, bugs)
+- Fixes typo or bugs
+- Add documentation or translate the documentation into other language
-- New features and components
+- Add new features and components

 ### Workflow